obostjancic/sentry-mirror/README.md

 sentry-mirror will send outbound requests concurrently and respond with the response body of the first

+## Compatible Data Types

+sentry-mirror has been tested to work with the following data categories:

+- Errors
+- Transactions/Tracing
+- Replays
+- Metrics
+- Profiling

+## Unsupported Features

+- The [Crash Report Modal](https://docs.sentry.io/product/user-feedback/#crash-report-modal) does not work with mirrored events.
+Getting the crash report modal fetches HTML from sentry's servers and that request cannot be mirrored.

 ## Deployment

 [sentry mirror](sentry-mirror) is packaged as a Docker container that can be deployed and operated in customer environments. sentry-mirror needs to have SSL terminated externally and should be put behind a load-balancer or reverse proxy.